Card Present Connect | Mass Transit Developer Guide

 field in place of track 2 data.

-When making a tap token creation request, you can include EMV tag-length-value (TLV) tags
+When submitting a tap token creation request, you can include EMV tag-length-value (TLV)

 paymentInformation.fluidData.value